ethosdev/ethosdev.github.io/_posts/2015-12-09-bitcoin-ethereum.md

 Start building your dApps, write your smart contracts, try BTC Relay, and implement your peg of Bitcoin today!
 * * *
 _Co-authored with Simon de la Rouviere.
+Original title "Taking Stock: Bitcoin and Ethereum".
 Graphics by Bogdan Burcea and Eva Shon._